JackGreenaway/final_project/readme.md

 The preliminary results show that my neural network outperforms traditional methods.
 However, this project is still a work in progress therefore, I cannot make conclusions yet about the effectiveness of my model.

 This project has demonstrated my ability to take a real-world problem and ultimately, create a meaningful solution.
 I have used TensorFlow, SKlearn, data preprocessing techniques, visulisation libraries, and metrics to create a solution that hopefully could decrease the risk levels of a lender.

+todo:
+  models need to be re-trained as I have realised I didn't have a centrally fitted scaler